Tpoppp77/employee-directory/README.md

 npm start

+##
+If search returns more then one employee, retype name again

 ## Acceptance Criteria

 Given a table of random users, when the user loads the page, a table of employees should render.